How to sign up for Chase Ink cards

 Applying for Business Credit Cards: You must have a business to apply, but even a simple sole proprietorship will work.
 It's likely that you have a business even if you don't realize it.

-More:You must have a business (but you probably do): In order to sign up for a business credit card, you must have a business.
+More:You must have a business (but you probably do): In order to apply for a business credit card, you must have a business.
 That said, it's common for people to have businesses without realizing it.
 If you sell items at a yard sale or on eBay, for example, then you have a business.
 Similar examples include: consulting, writing (e.g. blog authorship, planning your first novel, etc.), handyman services, owning rental property, renting on airbnb, driving for Uber or Lyft, etc. In any of these cases, your business is considered a Sole Proprietorship unless you form a corporation of some sort.

 When you apply for a business credit card as a sole proprietor, you can use your own name as your business name, use your own address and phone as the business' address and phone, and your social security number as the business' Tax ID / EIN.
 Alternatively, you can get a proper Tax ID / EIN from the IRS for free, in about a minute, through this website.